Morse Quasiflats II: Introduction

-It is worth noting that certain lower dimensional quasiflats/flats have been studied earlier in different contexts, including relative hyperbolic spaces \cite{hruska_isolated,behrstock2009thick}, quasi-isometric rigidity of right-angled Artin groups and hierarchically hyperbolic spaces \cite{huang2017quasi,behrstock2017quasiflats}.
-The lower dimensional quasiflats studied in these cases are specific examples of Morse quasiflats, which is another motivation for us to search for general structural results for Morse quasiflats.
+It is worth noting that certain lower dimensional quasiflats/flats have been studied earlier in different contexts, including relative hyperbolic spaces \cite{hruska_isolated,behrstock2009thick}, quasi-isometric classification of right-angled Artin groups and hierarchically hyperbolic spaces \cite{huang2017quasi,behrstock2017quasiflats}.
+In fact, the lower dimensional quasiflats studied in these cases are specific examples of Morse quasiflats.

-This paper has some overlap with a recent paper on quasiminimizers by Urs Lang and the second author \cite{higherrank}.
-However, the scope of that paper is rather different, since it aims to exhibit hyperbolic properties of maximal rank quasiminimizers; on the one hand it is more general than the setup here because it considers quasiminimizers instead of quasiflats, while on the other hand the results in \cite{higherrank} do not apply to quasiflats of lower rank.
-The proofs are quite different; see Section~\ref{subsec_proof} for more on this.